UBC-MDS/CorrPy/README.md

 ## Installation

-`CorrPy` can be installed with pip:
+`CorrPy` can be installed with pip in a command window:

 `pip install git+https://github.com/UBC-MDS/CorrPy.git`